caleblf/name-generator/README.md

 A random character name generator for sci-fi/fantasy settings.

 ## PCFG Generator
-Builds names in various languages using probabilistic context-free grammars.
+Builds names in various fantastic languages using probabilistic context-free grammars.

 ### Languages
 Language files specify the generation of names using a probabilistic context-free grammar.

 ### Metalanguages
 Additional output can be added to the generated names using "Metalanguages."
 Metalanguages are specified in files similarly to languages.
 When multiple metalanguages are active, they are applied sucessively to the generated output in order of increasing priority.

-## Legacy Generator
-Builds names in various languages by randomly concatenating syllables.
-Runs in Python 2.